With a Learning Partner approach, we work with partners to find out the impact they are having on mental health.

 - Or contributing to the wider determinants of health?

-At the end of our assessment (which takes 8 to 12 months), we will be writing a report tailored to their work so that they can feel confident of their impact on mental health in their activities.
+At the end of our assessment (which takes 8 to 12 months), we will write a report tailored to their work so that they can feel confident of their impact on mental health in their activities.